michaelharris7/roman-way-barber-front/README.md

 ### Project Requirements:
 - Angular application for the front end portion of the system
 - Rails API for the backend
-- Use Github for version control
+x Use Github for version control
 - Use TDD for Rails API application